 Tip 6: Change your viewpoint

 Remember to experiment with your viewpoint.
 As a general rule, you should be shooting from the corners of you room to maximise the sense of space.
 Your smartphone screen acts as the perfect viewfinder to frame your shots.

 Screens are optimised to show images horizontally so that they look their best.
 Aim to take all of your property photos in a landscape orientation (hold the smartphone horizontally) in order to provide the best viewing experience.

 With these tips in mind, you can present your vacation rental in the best possible light using just the phone in your pocket.
 So feel free to play amateur photographer, or if you’d prefer to let a professional take over, contact our network of trusted partners to find one in your area!

-Let us know what you think about this article.
-Leave feedback.
+Let us know what you think of this article.
+Leave us feedback.